 Skip to main content

-If you're looking for a job in the field of digital project management, it's important to have a resume that showcases your skills and experience.
-I have personally hired numerous project managers in the tech industry and have reviewed hundreds of resumes from digital project managers.
-My pain is your gain!
+If you're looking for a job in the field of digital project management, you need to have a resume that effectively shows off your skills and experience.

-In this article, I'll provide some tips to help you get started towards creating a kick-ass resume to land your next gig as a digital project manager.
-I'll also provide some examples of how you can showcase your experience and qualifications.
-So don't wait any longer—start building your perfect digital project manager resume today!
+In this article, I'll provide some tips to help you create a kick-ass resume that will get you noticed and help you land your next gig as a digital project manager.
+I'll also provide some examples and actionable advice to help you showcase your qualifications effectively.

 zety perfect digital project manager resume infographic

-Fun fact, 2-page resumes might be ok, especially in managerial roles.
+Fun fact: Two-page resumes are ok, especially when applying for managerial roles.
 Learn more.

 In terms of what to include on your resume, you’ll want to list your work history, education, and any relevant skills or qualifications.
-If you have any notable achievements or awards, you can also list them here.
-You don’t need to provide your personal details on the resume such as your home address or date of birth, graduation date from education programs.
-When a company decides to hire you, that’s when they will need this sensitive information.
+Be sure to also highlight any notable achievements or awards you've received.
+Things you don't need to include?
+Your home address, date of birth, and graduation dates—companies will only need this sensitive information once they decide to hire you.

-If you choose to include a profile or objective section, make sure to focus on the type of position you are seeking.
-If you are seeking a digital project management position, be sure to list any relevant experience or skills you have in this section, as well as what you hope to learn and how you hope to develop yourself, if selected for the role.
+You may also want to consider including a short profile or objective section before diving into your relevant experience and education.
+This section isn't always necessary, but can be helpful if your relevant experience is limited.
+If you choose to include a profile or objective section, make sure to focus on the type of position you are seeking, what you hope to learn, and how you hope to develop yourself.
 A profile or objective section should be short and to the point, as well as forward-looking.

 Sign up to get weekly insights, tips, and other helpful content from digital project management experts.